rysharprules/Java-SE11-Upgrade-Exam/src/ocp/study/part03/README.md

 }
 ````

-In this example, the Frog class implements both the Swim and Hop interfaces.
+In this example, the `Frog` class implements both the `Swim` and `Hop` interfaces.
-An instance of Frog may be passed to any method that accepts Swim, Hop, Frog, or
+An instance of `Frog` may be passed to any method that accepts `Swim`, `Hop`, `Frog`, or
-java.lang.Object as an input parameter.
+`java.lang.Object` as an input parameter.
 As shown in this example, you can also
 construct interfaces that have neither methods nor class members, traditionally referred
 to as marker interfaces.
-The java.io.Serializable
+The `java.io.Serializable`
 interface, which contains no methods, is an example of a marker interface.

 There are numerous rules associated with implementing interfaces that you should know